 It also delivers some of the highest spin rates from a top-tier golf ball, making it a weapon for playing around the greens.

-While some PGA Tour players don’t like the increased rotation produced by the Pro V1x, most low handicappers like the control the V1x provides their game from the fairway and around the green.
+While some PGA Tour players dislike the increased rotation produced by the Pro V1x, most low-handicappers appreciate the control the V1x provides their game from the fairway and around the green.

-Inexperienced players could find the V1x too erratic because of its high spin rates, but that is more of an indictment on their skill set than the golf ball itself.
+Inexperienced players may find the V1x too erratic due to its high spin rates, but that is more an indictment of their skill set than the golf ball itself.

-When choosing between the Pro V1 and Pro V1x, the V1x definitely plays to the strengths of the skilled golfer.
+When choosing between the premium balls, Pro V1 and Pro V1x, the V1x is definitely designed to play to the strengths of the skilled golfer.

 Titleist Pro V1 vs Pro V1x Comparison